 BONUS TIP: Directory listings are a great way to help build your online visibility and digital profiles.
 Companies like Nike want to own their brand name in as many places online as possible.
 You should do the same with monitoring and managing your online presence!

 Building A Strong And Lasting Online Presence Marketing Strategy

 What’s laid out above is only the start of your online presence management deployment plan.
 Ideally, you want to continue to create and expand your properties and mentions and bring in other forms of media like email marketing or other forms of online communication.

 The goal is to build up enough positive mentions of you or your brand so that you won’t have to do anything “questionable” in the future.

-For more information on online presence management or any other digital wizardry, fell free to reach out and chat today!
+For more information on online presence management or any other digital wizardry, feel free to reach out and chat today!

 For 15+ years now Adam has helped business brand, plan, and grow.

 With a background in media buying and specializing in data-driven marketing he founded the Painted Brick Digital Agency to act as your in-house marketing and advertising department.